veikkonyfors/blog/_posts/2022-04-15-hot-gas-is-heavier.md

 What on earth!
 Do I need to take lower benches in sauna from now on?
 Would it really be hotter there?
 For a moment I thought I had been wrong, but I was mistaken!
 Do I need to forgive myself instead of the person on the lower bench. :-)

 All sauna enthusiasts, relax.
 After a second thought I realized what's up.
 The volume of the pot doesn't increase.
 Whereas the hot-air balloon expands as air inside gets heated.
 Density decreases causing the overall effect of balloon going up by Boyle's law.
+As do the hot air in sauna.

 More on Special relativity at my [blog](https://veikkonyfors.github.io/blog/#Special%20Relativity).